cyverse-archive/metadactyl-clj/README.markdown

         <tr>
             <td>filter</td>
             <td>
-                Allows results to be filtered based on the value of a single result field.
-The format of this parameter is `field=value`, where `field` is the mame of the field on which the filter is based and `value` is the desired value to include in the result set.
-For example, to obtain the list of all jobs that were executed using the application, `CACE`, you the parameter value would be `analysis_name=CACE`.
-Equality is the only type of comparison available for this field at this time.
+                Allows results to be filtered based on the value of some result field.
+The format of this parameter is `[{"field":"some_field", "value":"search-term"}, ...]`,
+                where `field` is the mame of the field on which the filter is based and `value` is the search value that can be contained anywhere, case-insensitive, in the corresponding analysis field.
+                For example, to obtain the list of all jobs that were executed using the application, `CACE`, the parameter value can be `[{"field":"analysis_name","value":"cace"}]`.
+                Additional filters may be provided in the query array, and any analysis that matches any filter will be returned.
             </td>
             <td>No filtering</td>
         </tr>